SheikhDeveloper/lab6/README.md

+# Laboratory work №6 from NRNU MEPhi
-Laboratory work №6 from NRNU MEPNI 1-st semester done with priority queue.
+Laboratory work №6 from NRNU MEPhI 1-st semester done with priority queue.

 The task was to delete words that contain one of the first N non-space symbols from the string.